01fri/python-assignments/week_03/README.md

 <br/>

 ### Process
-- I experimented with different formats, trying to relate to the content of the poem
+- I experimented with different formats, trying to relate the visual to the content of the poem
 - Connect the visual with the content
 - Compare to last week, I try to add more designs to each variation.
 - For instance, the first experienment(the table) is given with a slight different design;